 That was the 1966 champions’ biggest win at the World Cup and despite the level of opposition, the players were well deserving of their place in the history books.
 None more so than Kane, who saw his treble move him to the top of the charts.
 Three shots on target and three goals.
 Fans were salivating at the thought of the striker firing his boys to the final and bookmakers were in no mood to hang around.

 Traders had Kane down the list to top score before a ball had been kicked in Russia but they weren’t slow in admitting their mistake and jumping ship.
 England also tightened to 15/2 in the outright.
 Following that treble, Kane was moved to favourite with no more than 13/8 up for grabs.
-Those who followed the ante-post Betfair World Cup betting will know that’s quite a shift.

 The field has Cristiano Ronaldo as second-favourite but CR7 – sitting on four goals – is back at 11/2.
 Manchester United and Belgium attacker Romelu Lukaku is 6/1 third-fav and they are ahead of the likes of Diego Costa 9/1 and Neymar’s 25/1.
 What of pre-tournament jolly Messi?
 You have to go to 40/1 to find the Argentinian.